Skip to main content

 Kentucky Civil Statute of Limitations Laws

-The idea behind statutes of limitations is to create fairness and practicability when it comes to filing lawsuits.
-On the one hand, there is an interest in a person not having an unfinished legal matter hanging over their head indefinitely.
-On the other hand, the injured party is given a set amount of time to decide whether to file a legal claim or not.
-Civil statutes of limitation are the legal system's way of creating a definitive deadline for every legal conflict so that all of the parties involved can plan accordingly.
+The idea behind statutes of limitations is to create fairness and practicability in filing lawsuits.
+This prevents a person from having an unfinished legal matter hanging over their head indefinitely.
+But the injured party gets a set amount of time to decide whether to file a legal claim.
+Civil statutes of limitation are the legal system's way of creating a definitive deadline for every legal conflict so that all the parties involved can plan accordingly.

 Fraud